What To Do If Your Car is Stolen

 Any valuables that were inside the car.

 Any information on tracking devices.

 The police will file a report based on your information.
 Write down the report number, as you’ll need this for future steps.
 This may help you keep track of the investigation and also will prove useful when talking with your auto insurance company, which might use it during a stolen auto insurance claim investigation.

 Call your insurance carrier

-Report the car stolen to the DMV
+Report the stolen car to the DMV

 After speaking to your insurance company, you should call the DMV to report your car stolen.